graveltr/GeodesicGaze/README.md

 The user interface is implemented using Swift and the SwiftUI framework.
 The lensing calculations are done on the GPU via Metal, Apple's shading (graphics) language.

-Made in collaboration with Dominic Chang (personal: https://dominic-chang.com/ , GitHub: https://github.com/dominic-chang).
+Made in collaboration with Dominic Chang (personal: https://dominic-chang.com/ GitHub: https://github.com/dominic-chang).

+Metal implementations of the Jacobi elliptic functions, incomplete elliptic integrals, and complete elliptic integrals are ported from https://www.gnu.org/software/gsl/.